-EGR 150 Introduction to Engineering
+EGR 150 Introduction to Engineering 1 2 0 2

-Prerequisites: DMA 010-080
+Prerequisites: DMA 010-080 or MAT 003 or BSP 4003

 This course is an overview of the engineering profession.
 Topics include goal setting and career assessment, ethics, public safety, the engineering method and design process, written and oral communication, interpersonal skills and team building, and computer applications.
 Upon completion, students should be able to understand the engineering process, the engineering profession, and utilize college resources to meet their educational goals.